List of Australia Test cricket records: Most centuries

 Ricky Ponting (pictured) has scored the most Test runs (13,378), the most centuries (41) and the most fours (1,509) for Australia.

 A century is a score of 100 or more runs in a single innings.

 Tendulkar has also scored the most centuries in Test cricket with 51.
-South Africa's Jacques Kallis is next on 45 and Ricky Ponting with 41 hundreds is in third.
+South Africa's Jacques Kallis is next on 45 and both Ricky Ponting and the currently active Joe Root with 41 hundreds are in third, as of August 2026.